Madrid doesn't ask permission to be itself, and neither will you.

 How much should I budget per day?

-Is Madrid safe for trans travelers?
+Is Madrid good for trans travelers?

 Screenshot this before you go